All the President's Men (film): Casting

 Redford first selected Al Pacino to play Bernstein, but later decided that Dustin Hoffman was a better fit for the role.

 Jason Robards was always Redford's choice to play Ben Bradlee.
 However, Bradlee had recommended George C. Scott for the role, and he was somewhat unimpressed when Robards visited the Post offices to develop a feel for the newsroom.
-In advance of the shoot, Bradlee told Robards: "Just don't make me look like an asshole."
+In advance of the shoot, Bradlee told Robards, "Just don't make me look like an asshole."
 At first, Pakula was worried that Robards could not carry Bradlee's easy elegance and command authority.
 Karl Malden, Hal Holbrook (who would ultimately play Deep Throat), John Forsythe, Leslie Nielsen, Henry Fonda, Richard Widmark, Christopher Plummer, Anthony Quinn, Gene Hackman, Burt Lancaster, Robert Stack, Robert Mitchum and Telly Savalas were also considered for the role.

 Character actor Martin Balsam played managing editor Howard Simons.
 According to Bradlee, Simons felt that his involvement with the real story was greatly diminished in the script.

 Bradlee teased Post publisher Katharine Graham about who would play her in the film.
-"Names like Katharine Hepburn, Lauren Bacall and Patricia Neal were tossed out—by us—to make her feel good," Bradlee said.
+"Names like Katharine Hepburn, Lauren Bacall and Patricia Neal were tossed out — by us — to make her feel good," Bradlee said.
 "And names like Edna May Oliver or Marie Dressler, if it felt like teasing time.
 And then her role was dropped from the final script, half to her relief."

-Redford and Hoffman divided top billing, with Redford billed above Hoffman in the posters and trailers while Hoffman was billed above Redford in the film itself, in precisely the same manner in which James Stewart and John Wayne had divided top billing for John Ford's The Man Who Shot Liberty Valance in 1962.
+Redford and Hoffman divided top billing, with Redford billed above Hoffman in the posters and trailers, and Hoffman billed above Redford in the film itself (in precisely the same manner in which James Stewart and John Wayne had divided top billing for John Ford's The Man Who Shot Liberty Valance in 1962).